FlexMeasures/flexmeasures/documentation/api/v2g.rst

 Likewise, a starting SoC above 51 kWh (85%) would lead to immediate discharging.
 Setting a SoC target outside of the static range leads to an infeasible problem and will be rejected by the FlexMeasures API.

+The soc-min and soc-max settings are constant constraints.
-To enable a target SoC above 85% (as shown above), it is necessary to set the ``soc-max`` field to 60 kWh (100%), and to instead use the ``soc-maxima`` field to convey the desired upper limit for regular cycling:
+To enable a temporary target SoC of more than 85% (for car reservations, see the next section), it is necessary to relax the ``soc-max`` field to 60 kWh (100%), and to instead use the ``soc-maxima`` field to convey the desired upper limit for regular cycling:

 .. code-block:: json